Theory of the relationship between the UML class diagram and code¶

 - #: protected

-A more exciting question is how the relationships between classes are mapped, and this is discussed in the following chapters.
+A more interesting topic is how relationships between classes are mapped, which is explained in the following chapters.

 C# mapping: